-Rural resettlement took many forms in the 1950s and 1960s.
+Rural resettlement in South Vietnam took many forms in the 1950’s and 1960’s.
 The names of the various programs changed through time, but the primary goal of each program remained the same – defeat the Communists’ Maoist-inspired war of national liberation by denying the Vietcong access to the peasantry.
 During his years in office, Ngo Dinh Diem implemented three major resettlement programs.

 The Agroville Program began in 1959.
-Agrovilles arose along known Vietcong infiltration routes, in long-held Communist districts, and adjacent to the highway approaches to Saigon.
-U.S. and GVN officials visualized the residents inside the new, fortified agrovilles serving the Allied war effort in a variety of ways.
+Agrovilles were built adjacent to known Vietcong infiltration routes, within long-held Communist areas, and adjacent to the highway approaches to Saigon.
+American and South Vietnamese officials visualized the residents inside the fortified agrovilles serving the Allied war effort in a variety of ways.
 Relocated peasants would disrupt the movement of Vietcong military units, hinder the transfer of Communist supplies, provide intelligence on the local Vietcong, and protect the South Vietnamese capital from Vietcong infiltrators.
-Yet, the program, like so many implemented by the Saigon regime, experienced problems from its start.
+However, the Agroville Program, like so many other counter-insurgency programs implemented by the Saigon regime, experienced problems right from the start.

 Plans called for the agrovilles to be constructed by volunteer labor.
 The peasants, persuaded of the benefits to be derived from living in agrovilles, were supposed to freely participate in the construction of their new homes and hamlets.
 Unfortunately for the peasants, it often did not work out that way.
 A significant, but indeterminate, number of participants did not want to vacate their hamlets-of-origin.
 Others refused to partake in the construction of the agrovilles.
-In consequence, GVN officials frequently used violence, or the threat of violence, to force peasants from their original homes and to erect the agrovilles.
+In consequence, GVN officials frequently used violence, or the threat of violence, to force peasants to not only leave their homes, but to also build the agrovilles.
 Rural resident Nguyen Thi Dinh remembered, “As Tet drew near the Americans and Diem intensified their pressure to have the agroville completed.
 They even brought in conscripted laborers from all six provinces in central Nam Bo [southern Vietnam] to work on the agroville.
 Every day, more than 10,000 people lived at the site in extremely crowded conditions.”
 Such heavy-handedness by the Saigon regime did nothing to endear the peasantry toward the GVN and the Americans.

 The conscripted labor associated with the Agroville Program reminded the peasants of the hated French corvee labor system.
 When the French ruled Vietnam, colonial administrators required adult Vietnamese peasants to provide the private or public sector a certain number of days each year of unpaid labor.
 Corvee laborers frequently worked under horrendous conditions.
-Some French plantation owners, intent on minimizing their production costs, denied their corvee workers adequate food, shelter, and health care, which resulted in needless deaths.
-Corvee labor symbolized one of the worst examples of French colonial exploitation and the peasantry deeply resented it.
-Because Diem employed corvee labor to construct his agrovilles, those subjected to this system of slave labor readily made the connection between the Diem regime and the unpopular former French colonial administration.
-Adding to the anger felt by the peasantry toward the GVN – South Vietnamese troops regularly destroyed the peasantry’s original hamlets to foreclose any possibility of the peasantry returning home.
-In the Mekong Delta’s Mo Cay District, Kien Hoa Province, Mrs. Thi Dinh observed “Every day, they [Government troops] set fire to houses, cut down trees and crushed lush rice fields with tractors.”
-Without homes to return to, the peasants were compelled to remain in the agrovilles, further alienating them from the GVN.
+For example, some French plantation owners, intent on minimizing their production costs, denied their corvee workers adequate food, shelter, and health care, which resulted in needless deaths.
+Corvee labor symbolized one of the worst examples of French colonial exploitation.
+Not surprisingly, the peasantry deeply resented it.
+Those subjected to this system of slave labor during the Agroville Program saw little, or no, distinction between the Diem regime and the unpopular former French colonial administration.

 Once inside the agrovilles, the peasantry experienced a whole host of new problems, made worse by the people responsible for their care.
 Corrupt GVN officials frequently diverted the program’s construction materials for their own personal use or for sale on the black market.
 Concrete, sand, timber, corrugated steel sheeting, and American-made tools went missing.
 As a result, agrovilles that had been planned as model villages ended up looking like dilapidated shantytowns.
 Occasionally, displaced peasants had to hastily construct their new homes from the tattered remnants of their burned-out former huts.
 Others, prevented by ARVN troops from returning to their hamlets-of-origin, had to build their new homes with whatever materials they could find on the spot.

 From the program’s inception in 1959, the National Liberation Front (NLF), the political arm of the Vietcong, preached an end to the agrovilles and the return of the people to their original hamlets.
-This policy stance added to the Vietcong’s popularity across rural South Vietnam.
-Vietcong military units, operating in the vicinity of the agrovilles, gave the disenchanted peasantry who joined them the opportunity to channel their anger toward the program and the GVN.
-U.S. and South Vietnamese officials should have been alarmed by the fact that few agrovilles contained men of military age.
-Adult males frequently fled the re-concentration camps to enlist in the Vietcong.
-Later, these same men returned to the resettlement camps as armed guerrillas intent on liberating their families.
+This policy stance contributed to the Vietcong’s popularity across rural South Vietnam.
+Vietcong military units, operating in the vicinity of the agrovilles, also gave the disenchanted peasantry who joined them the opportunity to direct their anger toward the program and the GVN.
+American and South Vietnamese officials should have been alarmed by the fact that few agrovilles contained men of military age.
+An unknown, but possibly large, number of adult males fled the re-concentration camps to enlist in the Vietcong.
+Later, these same men returned to the agrovilles as armed guerrillas intent on liberating their families.

 A combination of government corruption, peasant resistance, Vietcong attacks, and a lackadaisical ARVN defense of completed agrovilles resulted in the abandonment of the program in 1961.
 A member of the Vietcong at the time recalled, “In 1959 Diem attempted to implement a homegrown version [of resettlement] through an ambitious, countrywide plan to construct self-contained, modern villages called agrovilles.
 From the start the peasants reacted angrily….
 After a year or so, peasant outrage reached such a pitch that the government was forced to abandon the project.
 None of the objectives were achieved, and a great many country people were alienated [from the Saigon regime].”